North Carolina Tar Heels football: Butch Davis era (2007–2010)

+NCAA Scandal

 In July 2010, the NCAA began investigating violations involving improper benefits provided by agents to current players at UNC.
 In September 2010, the NCAA opened a second prong of its investigation, this time involving possible improper tutor involvement with UNC student-athletes.
 In response to the investigation, local and national sports columnists called for Davis' termination, but some North Carolina fans still supported the coach.
-A survey of UNC fans reflected strong support for Coach Davis despite the ongoing investigation.

 Thirteen UNC football players were suspended for the team's season opener in Atlanta against LSU, and the Tar Heels lost the game 30–24.
-The Tar Heels later lost to ACC rivals Miami, Georgia Tech, Virginia Tech, and NC State, but won their first game since 1981 in Virginia's Scott Stadium and gained their first win ever in FSU's Doak Campbell Stadium.
-In October 2010, wide receiver Greg Little, defensive tackle Marvin Austin, and defensive end Robert Quinn were ruled permanently ineligible after it was discovered they improperly accepted gifts from sports agents.
+Ultimately, wide receiver Greg Little, defensive tackle Marvin Austin, and defensive end Robert Quinn were ruled permanently ineligible after it was discovered they improperly accepted gifts from sports agents.
 Five other players were found guilty of accepting improper benefits and/or inappropriate academic assistance.
+The football scandal would later unfold into a university-wide probe into student-athlete academics, also investigated by the NCAA.